Miller & Rhoads: Santaland and the "real" Santa Claus

-Every Christmas season, a room on the seventh floor of Miller & Rhoads transformed into a magic wonderland called Santaland.
-The room was dimly lit, but thousands of tiny, white lights gave the appearance of night stars overhead.
-Woodland scenes with lifelike, animated animals were strategically placed throughout the room.
-Fully decorated trees adorned a path leading to the beautiful stage.
+Every Christmas season, a room on the seventh floor of Miller & Rhoads transformed into a temporary 'Santaland'.The room was dimly lit, but thousands of tiny, white lights gave the appearance of night stars overhead.
+Woodland scenes with animated animals were strategically placed throughout the room.
+Fully decorated trees adorned a path leading to a stage.
 Onstage were a huge fireplace, a Christmas tree, and a golden chair with a red velvet back and seat where Santa Claus sat.

 Santaland became so much a part of the Richmond store's folklore that the company began airing commercials with the tagline Miller & Rhoads – Where Christmas is a Legend.

-Even now, years after Miller & Rhoads closed its doors, Santa Claus still holds court in downtown Richmond, first shifting to Thalhimers in 1990, then to the Sixth Street Marketplace after Thalhimers closed, and currently sees children at the Children's Museum of Richmond.
+Even now, years after Miller & Rhoads closed, Santa Claus still holds court in downtown Richmond, first shifting to Thalhimers in 1990, then to the Sixth Street Marketplace after Thalhimers closed, and currently sees children at the Children's Museum of Richmond.
 The Santa Tea's event is held each holiday season.